joealden/corum-docs/src/development/6-codeAnalysis/2-client.md

 ### `build`

 The build property is where Nuxt allows you to extend its functionality.
-The only thing Corum uses this for is to linting to JavaScript and Vue.
+The only thing Corum uses this for is to enable linting for JavaScript and Vue files.

 ### `modules`